 This rare find, The Arad House, sheds light on the appearance of houses in Tel Arad.
 Arad’s houses were boxy, windowless, single-story structures with flat roofs and gutters for the collection of rainwater.
 They consisted of a main room used for sleeping, storage, and some food preparation, and a side room used for cooking.
 Livestock was kept in the courtyard.
 Other daily activities, such as spinning, weaving, and flint tool-making, were carried out there, as well.

 Tel Arad was an ancient city 5,000 years ago.
 Without a doubt one of the best-preserved sites in Israel.
 Chifley because of the dry conditions of the Negev.
 Also in Tel Arad, something rare truly happened.
-Usually when you dig an archaeological tel; the different layers of civilization are kind of stacked up on top of the other.
+Usually when you dig an archaeological tel; the different layers of civilization are kind of stacked up on top of each other.
 But in Tel Arad, the ancient city from the Bronze Age was found just under the surface.
-The archaeologists headed by Prof. Yohanan Aharoni.
+The archaeologists are headed by Prof. Yohanan Aharoni.
+He was the one that also found the Arad Ostracons.

 So the excavators were amazed at how well the city was preserved; massive fortifications were discovered; many streets were slowly unearthed.
 Also among other things they found were impressive public structures alongside private dwellings.
 Those private homes contained many different finds.